-Shoulder impingement syndrome is a condition in which a structure within your shoulder is intermittently trapped and compressed during certain movements.
+Shoulder impingement syndrome is a condition where a structure within your shoulder is intermittently trapped and compressed during certain movements.
+(Usually when you lift your arm.)
 This causes injury to the shoulder tendons and bursa resulting in painful shoulder movements.
-Overhead athletes, including tennis, swimmers, throwers, and weightlifters, who make repetitive overhead movements, are at a high risk of developing this condition.
+Athletes who make repetitive overhead movements, including swimmers, tennis players, throwers, and weightlifters, are at a high risk of developing this condition.
 However, this injury can also affect those who lead a more sedentary lifestyle.

 – Pain is experienced when the arm is used for overhead activities and is lifted above the horizontal plane.